-- (i) Each Faculty stipulates specific assessment submission formats. - (ii) All written submissions must be word processed and, if not submitted electronically via the Learning Management System, they must have a signed Holmesglen Higher Education Cover Sheet attached to the front of the assessment item. - (iii) Failure to submit an assessment item by the due date will incur a penalty as stipulated in the subject guide provided to learners.
-The maximum penalty allowed is ten percent of the total marks per working day.
+- (ii) All written submissions must be word processed and, if not submitted electronically via the Learning Management System (LMS), they must have a signed Holmesglen Higher Education Cover Sheet attached to the front of the assessment item. - (iii) Failure to submit an assessment item by the due date will incur a penalty as stipulated in the subject guide provided to learners.
+The maximum penalty allowed is ten percent of the total marks for the assessment per working day.